 The first problem is that bed bugs can be difficult to see with the naked eye.
 One option to help you could be a good bed bug detector light.

 These are small, portable devices that enable you to examine your furniture and upholstery for individual bed bugs.
 Even when using these lights, you still have to be very thorough and attentive to catch any bed bugs.

 Bed Bug Detector Lights: Do They Work?

 One means of doing so is with a bed bug detector light.
-The jury is still out on these products, however, with most of the products currently available having received very mixed reviews.
+The jury is still out on these lights since most of the products currently available have received very mixed reviews.
 Do not let that stop you from giving them a go, though, and reporting the results back to us!